 And finally, Rev. David Pileggi gave a provocative talk called, “When You See Jerusalem Surrounded by Armies,” on end-times prophecies and their impact on this church in downtown Jerusalem.
 During the 70’s and 80’s, when many thought the Second Coming was imminent, Narkis’ location made the church a magnet for would-be prophets who were convinced that the end was nigh.
 With a little tongue-in-cheek humor, Pileggi recounted some of Lindsey’s fascinating experiences and his reflections on issues in eschatology.

-You’re welcome to listen to the rest of the conference at this link.
+You can find the rest of the talks at this link.